bhdirect-ebooks/dev-docs/source/process/new-computer-setup.md

 <i>Java Development Kit</i>

-Install the MacOS version JDK from Oracle at: <https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>
+Install the MacOS version JDK from Oracle at (again, you may need to restart your machine for this to install correctly): <https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>

 <div>&nbsp;</div>